 Currently the Department of Surgery recruits five categorical residents for a five year program which includes the options for two additional years in the research laboratories.
 The Department of Surgery currently has nine divisions: Acute Care & Trauma, Breast & Melanoma, Cardiac, General, Pediatric, Surgical Oncology, Thoracic, Transplant and Vascular & Endovascular.

 All faculty members are full-time faculty on tenure tracks with interests both in clinical research and bench research.
-All faculty hold joint appointments at the Salem VA Hospital and many are consultants in nearby regional hospitals including the Martha Jefferson Hospital and the Augusta Medical Center.
+All faculty hold joint appointments at the Salem VA Hospital and many are leaders of national surgical organizations.